SummerSlam (1990): Storylines

 Paul Roma began feuding with The Rockers (Shawn Michaels and Marty Jannetty) during the July 21, 1990, episode of WWF Superstars.
 Roma was attacked after a match by Dino Bravo; when The Rockers came to the ring for the following match, Roma accused them of attacking him.
 The argument turned physical, and Roma was backed up by Hercules.
 One week later, Roma and Hercules appeared on the Brother Love Show, an interview segment, and formed a tag team known as Power and Glory.
 A match between the two teams was later scheduled for SummerSlam.

 The feud between Mr. Perfect and Brutus Beefcake began at the 1990 Royal Rumble.
 Beefcake, whose gimmick included cutting his opponents' hair, was wrestling The Genius, Perfect's manager.
-When he began giving The Genius a haircut when Perfect interfered and caused a double disqualification.
+When he began giving The Genius a haircut, Perfect interfered and caused a double disqualification.
 Perfect and Beefcake wrestled each other at WrestleMania VI, and Beefcake won the match.
-Perfect won the Intercontinental Championship on April 23, 1990 in a tournament final.
+Perfect won the Intercontinental Championship on April 23, 1990, in a tournament final.
 He had caused Beefcake to be eliminated from the tournament by interfering in his match.
 Beefcake and Perfect had a series of matches at house shows leading up to their planned SummerSlam match.
 One month before SummerSlam, on July 4, Beefcake was injured while he was standing on a beach and a female friend's knees hit him in the face while she was parasailing.
 Several bones in his face were legit broken, including his jaw and nose.
 As a result, the Texas Tornado replaced Beefcake in the SummerSlam match.

 At the 1990 Royal Rumble, Sensational Sherri, Randy Savage's valet, appeared on the Brother Love show.
 Brother Love discussed the definition of a "lady", using Sherri as an example.
 He then discussed "peasants", bringing out Sapphire, Dusty Rhodes's valet, as an example.
 Sherri and Sapphire fought, which led to Savage and Rhodes fighting to defend their valets.
 Rhodes and Sapphire faced Savage and Sherri in a mixed tag team match at WrestleMania VI.
 Rhodes and Sapphire won the match with assistance from Miss Elizabeth, Savage's former valet.
 For SummerSlam, individual matches were scheduled, with Sapphire facing Sherri and Savage wrestling Rhodes.
 Meanwhile, Sapphire had been receiving gifts from an anonymous benefactor.